 Doesn’t it seem like kids are just destined to lose their belongings?
-School lost and found bins all over the country are typically chock full of shirts, shoes, and more just a few weeks into school year.
+School lost and found bins all over the country are typically chock full of shirts, shoes, and more just a few weeks into school year, all because kids keep losing things.
 Often these items are never claimed, and the items are never returned to their owner.
-Luckily, there are ways to make sure your child’s items stay safe and out of the lost and found bin.
+Luckily, there are ways to help children stop losing things and to make sure your child’s items stay safe and out of the lost and found bin.
 Look below at 6 tips for keeping your child’s belongings out of the lost and found, so you can enjoy school clothing and supplies that last and stop throwing your money away.

 - Pull out the fabric markers.

-Many times people write the names of their child on the clothing label, but if you don’t use a fabric marker it may not last.
+Many times people write the names of their child on the clothing label, but if you don’t use a fabric marker it may not last and the item may end up in the lost and found anyway.
 A fabric marker will live through wash after wash and not fade, which is why it is a better choice than a permanent marker.
 Be sure you press firmly and go over the name twice to be sure it takes.

 - Write a mini checklist in your child’s lunch box.

 On the inside of your child’s lunch box make a simple checklist so all of your lunch supplies come home.
 The list can be as simple as lunch box, containers, silverware, thermos.
 This way your child can glance at it and make sure all of those items are back in their box.

 Shoes are one of the items that tend to end up in the lost and found.
 There are several ways you can tag your child’s shoes so they are quickly returned if lost.
 Use fabric markers on the inside of the shoe.
 You can also scratch initials into the rubber sole with a pin.
 Last but not least, you can attach as mall tag to the shoe laces.
 For younger kids you can make this look decorative but in all reality it is really their initials.